viljokass/UTOPIA/README.md

 * Username comes from the script input
 * The password might as well also?

-User needs to be able to start the data-pipeline process over internet.
-We need a "listener" that listens for messages and starts the data pipeline with parameters from the message.
-What would be the best way to accomplish that?
-* Should the pipeline be run through subprocesses?
-Or should it be imported?
-* Error propagation?
-How to communicate to the user that something went wrong?
-* Perhaps the data_pipeline script has to be modularized.

 Also, after the pipeline has created the MOO problem, remove the user data from the output folder to save space.

-There is also the issue of subprocessing.
-See if there's a way to run metsi through calling a function instead of a subprocess.
-That, and also the API.
-Otherwise there could be shell injection and that's not particularly fun.

 TODO: New web API integration.